microsoft/spektate/README.md

 ## Dashboard dev mode

-1. Clone this repository, and run `yarn`.
+1. Clone this repository.
+2. There is frontend and backend folders and each of them are separate yarn projects. `cd frontend` in one window and `cd backend` in another.
-2. Add the following env variables to your shell:
+3. Add the following env variables to your shell where you have changed directory to `backend`:

    ```bash
    export REACT_APP_STORAGE_ACCESS_KEY=